IIIF/api/metadata_api/metadata_1.1.md

 {scheme}://{host}/{prefix}/{identifier}/manifest.json
 ```

 The Manifest contains sufficient information for the client to initialize itself and begin to display something quickly to the user.
 It represents a single physical object and the intellectual work or works embodied within that object.
-In particular it includes the descriptive, rights and linking metadata for this physical object.
-It then references or embeds the Sequence(s) of Canvases that should be rendered to the user viewing the facsimile.
+In particular it includes the descriptive, rights and linking information for the object.
+It then references or embeds the Sequence(s) of Canvases that should be rendered to the user.

-The metadata fields are included directly within the JSON object.
-Identifier is given the special name of "@id" and may always be dereferenced to retrieve the description of the object.
-After the metadata, there is then a "sequences" section, which is a list of objects.
+The fields are included directly within the JSON object.
+The identifier in "@id" MUST always be able to be dereferenced to retrieve the description of the object.
+After the descriptive information, there is then a "sequences" section, which is a list of objects.
 Each object is a Sequence, described in then next section, that represents the order of the pages and the first such Sequence should be included within the Manifest as well as optionally being available from its own URI.
 Subsequent Sequences should only be referenced with their identifier ("@id") and class ("@type").

 The example below includes only the Manifest level information, however it should embed the Sequence, Canvas and content information as described in the following sections.
 It includes examples in the descriptive metadata for how to associate multiple entries with a single field and how to be explicit about the language of a particular entry.